maubanel/bnb/VisualDesign.md

  We chose these colors because they provide a since of traditonal and up-scale values.
 We want our customers to leave with a suit that provides the best version of themselves.

 ## Logo / Brand

+First pass of potential logos for the website.
+We are going for a simplistic design which showcases our company's mission and tagline "Since 1973".

 <kbd>
    <img src="Images/BrownSuitLogo.jpg">
  </kbd>